Markup calculator (and how to calculate markup)

 What is the difference between margin and markup?

-These two terms are so often confused and if you get it wrong, you could be selling goods at a loss.
+These two business terms are often confused, but if you mix them up and get your calculations wrong, you could be selling goods at a loss.

 Why the difference matters